krishnr/Microblogger-web-app/README.md

-# Ruby on Rails: Microblogging Application
+# μblogr

 Simple web app built in Rails.
+You can see it in action [here] (http://mblog.herokuapp.com)

 by [Krishn Ramesh] (http://krishn.me)